blank9621/blank9621-/README.md

 # Hi there 👋

-I'm **[Your Name]**, a Computer Engineering student passionate about programming, problem solving, and building efficient software.
+I'm **Ali Kermani**, a Computer Engineering student passionate about programming, problem solving, and building efficient software.

 ## 🚀 About Me
 - 🎓 Computer Engineering student